mesosphere/dcos-docs-site/pages/1.11/installing/trial/aws/advanced/index.md

 ---
 layout: layout.pug
-excerpt: Creating a DC/OS cluster on AWS EC2
 title: Running DC/OS on AWS EC2 Advanced
-navigationTitle: AWS EC2 Advanced
 menuWeight: 200
+excerpt: Creating and extending DC/OS clusters with AWS CloudFormation templates

+enterprise: true
 ---

 The advanced AWS CloudFormation templates bring power and flexibility to creating and extending DC/OS clusters.
 With these templates you can choose from the complete set of DC/OS configuration options.

  - Instantiate a complete DC/OS cluster on an existing VPC/Subnet combination.
- - Extend and update existing DC/OS clusters by adding more [agent](/1.11/overview/concepts/#agent) nodes.
+ - Extend and update existing DC/OS clusters by adding more [agent](/1.8/overview/concepts/#agent) nodes.

 The templates are used together in conjunction to create a DC/OS cluster.
 The templates are driven by parameters that AWS CloudFormation uses to create each stack.